EnFed: An Energy-aware Federated Learning in Resource Constrained Environments for Human Activity Recognition: Performance Evaluation

-The local model loss in EnFed after model update using five collaborators is presented in Fig. \ref{loss}.
-In EnFed, the number of rounds for updating was decided based on the desired accuracy level and the battery level of the device.
-However, a maximum number of rounds (10) was also set to prevent the process from going through an unlimited number of iterations.
-Usually, the learning process converges when the loss tends to 0.
-However, as in EnFed we give emphasis on minimizing time and energy consumption, the process stops when the desired accuracy level is achieved or the battery level is below the threshold or the maximum number of rounds exceeds.
-In our experiment, the desired accuracy level was achieved at either first, second, or third round, for all the cases.
-As we observe from the figure, for both the datasets the process converged when the loss is minimal.
+The local model loss in EnFed after model update using five contributors is presented in Fig. \ref{loss}.
+In EnFed, the number of rounds is decided based on the desired accuracy level and the battery level of the requesting device.
+However, a maximum number of rounds (10) is also set to prevent the process from going through an infinite number of iterations.
+In our experiment, the desired accuracy level is achieved in the first, second, or third round, for all the cases.
+As we observe from the figure, for both the datasets the process converges when the loss is minimal.
 We have also evaluated the performance of EnFed for another activity recognition dataset\footnote{\url{https://www.kaggle.com/datasets/uciml/human-activity-recognition-with-smartphones}}.
 This dataset contains sensor values including accelerometer and gyroscope values, based on which the user activity is predicted.
 The dataset contains data of 30 users, and there are six categories of activities: standing, sitting, laying, walking, walking downstairs, and walking upstairs.
-For this dataset, EnFed using LSTM has achieved prediction accuracy, precision, recall, and F1-score of above 98\%.
+For this dataset, EnFed using LSTM has achieved prediction accuracy of $>$98\%, with a precision, recall, and F1-score of above 0.98.